IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/navigation.md

 - [Guidance](#guidance)

 ## Display a map
-Displaying the map using NavKit SDK requires two components: the _NavKit Map Visualisation_ library and the _NavKit Map Visualisation onboard service_ library.
+Displaying the map using the NavKit SDK requires two components: the _NavKit Map Visualisation_ library and the _NavKit Map Visualisation onboard service_ library.
 Additionally a suite of small UI controls are provided by the NavKitUI SDK, such as a Zoom Control, a Map Mode Toggle, Location Preview, etc. The _NavKit Map Visualisation_ library includes a map renderer (the component has to